O-Log-N/Hare-IDL/STYLE-GUIDE.md

 1. class TheVeryBestClass //also applies to structs, unions, and typedefs
 2. function prettyMuchUnnecessaryFunction(); //also apples to members
-3. enum BACKGROUND_COLOR { RED, GREEN, BLUE }; //see below on constants
+3. enum class BACKGROUND_COLOR { RED, GREEN, BLUE }; //see below on constants
 4. #define MY_STRING "abracadabra" //see below on #defines
 5. #ifndef FILE_NAME_INCLUDED //"include guard"
 6. **MUST NOT** use identifiers starting with an underscore OR containing adjacent double underscore (technically reserved for C++)